Strategic Information & Operations Center (SIOC)

-SIOC was born as a result of multiple simultaneous incidents that demanded a coordinated federal effort to create a national command post that could work around the clock and be ready to gear up at a moment’s notice.
-The Bureau understood that it needed a global watch that could centrally manage a major emergency of any kind, as well as oversee the several crises at once.
-We are aware that major crimes and terrorist attacks can quickly become national emergencies involving dozens of agencies in different counties, states, and even countries, and we needed to be able to respond accordingly.
+SIOC was created as a result of multiple simultaneous incidents that demanded a coordinated federal effort to create a national command post that could work around the clock and be ready to gear up at a moment’s notice.
+The Bureau understood the need for a global watch to centrally manage a major emergency of any kind, as well as oversee several crises at once.
+Major crimes and terrorist attacks can quickly become national emergencies involving dozens of agencies in different counties, states, and even countries, and the Bureau needed to be able to respond accordingly.

 Over the course of its history, SIOC has assisted in resolving a number of national and global crises and major investigations, including:

 - The 1996 attack on the U.S. military housing complex in Khobar Towers, Saudi Arabia;

 - The 1998 bombings of two U.S. embassies in East Africa;

 - The September 11, 2001 attacks on the World Trade Center and the Pentagon;

 - The 2005 London bus and subway bombings;

 - The 2009 inauguration of President Barack Obama;

 - New York City’s Central Park car bomb attempt in 2010;

 - The 2010 Discovery Center hostage situation near Washington, D.C.;